-John Richard Adams was a Freemason and a member of the Loyal Randwick Lodge No 260, MU.
+John Richard Adams was a cab proprietor & transit commissioner.
+He was a Freemason and a member of the Loyal Randwick Lodge No 260, MU.

 Local government service

 In 1895 Waterloo Council increased its number of alderman from nine to twelve and after nominations John Richard Adams, Alfred Hole and E T Walsh were elected.
-John Richard Adams was an alderman on Waterloo Council in 1895-1902 representing North Ward.
+Adams was an alderman on Waterloo Council in 1895-1902, representing North Ward.

 ‘Municipal Elections’, The Sydney Morning Herald, 1 April 1895 p.
 8, http://trove.nla.gov.au/newspaper/article/14006767